MathiasSchindler/monacc/docs/selfhost.md

 - Optional probe: `SELFTEST_STAGE2=1 SELFTEST_STAGE2_INTERNAL=1 make test`

 Notes:
-- This step is intentionally later.
-First, fix stage-2 correctness; then internalize.
+- The Makefile’s stage-2 default is intentionally conservative and may force external `ld` for bring-up; this step removes that forcing.
 - Implementation detail: for `--link-internal` on multiple `.c` inputs, monacc links in a fresh process using the emitted `.o` files (and `--link-internal` also accepts `.o` inputs directly).